Lea Haggett

-Lea Haggett (9 May 1972 - 31 December 2013) was an English high jumper.
+Lea Maureen Haggett married name Goodman (9 May 1972 - 31 December 2013) was an English high jumper.
 She represented Great Britain at the 1996 Olympic Games in Atlanta and won a bronze medal at the 1990 World Junior Championships in Plovdiv.
 She held the UK junior record for 23 years, from 1991 to 2014.

-Career
+Biography

-Haggett was born in Dulwich, London, England and was a member of the Croydon Harriers Athletics Club.
+Haggett was born in Dulwich, London, England, and was a member of the Croydon Harriers Athletics Club.
 In 1986, she cleared 1.81 metres as a 14-year-old.

-In 1990, still only eighteen, Haggett was the UK's number one female high jumper, winning the AAA Championships with a personal best of 1.88 m, defeating Olympic finalist Janet Boyle.
+In 1990, still only eighteen, Haggett was the United Kingdom's number one female high jumper, winning the 1990 AAA Championships with a personal best of 1.88 m, defeating Olympic finalist Janet Boyle.
 A week later at the World Junior Championships in Plovdiv, Bulgaria, she again cleared 1.88 m to win the bronze medal.
 She would remain the only British woman to win a medal at the World Junior Championships in the high jump until Morgan Lake won gold in 2014.
 She ended the season by competing at the European Championships in Split.
 As the only British entrant, she managed 1.80 m and was eliminated in the qualifying round.

 Haggett began the 1991 season by improving her personal best to 1.91 m at a meeting in Chania, Greece on 2 June.
 Although she would not improve on this for the rest of the year, she had another consistent season.
 Also in June, she won the UK Championships title with 1.85 m.
 In July, she cleared 1.88 m to finish second at the AAAs Championships behind Debbie Marti.
 In August, she cleared 1.89 m for fourth at the European Junior Championships in Thessalonika.

 In 1992, at the AAAs Championships, incorporating the Olympic trials, Haggett won her second AAAs title with 1.89 m but failed to earn Olympic selection.
 Her 1.91 m best from the previous year was one centimetre short of the qualifying standard.

 After a year out with an injury, Haggett returned in 1994 and earned selection for both the European Championships in Helsinki and the Commonwealth Games in Victoria.
 At the Europeans, she managed only 1.75 m in qualification.
 She fared better at the Commonwealth Games, clearing 1.88 m to finish fifth in the final.